Castlevania III: Dracula's Curse

 Review by Jorge D. Fuentes

-During its golden time, the NES began pumping out great titles that pushed what the 8-bit system could do to its very limits.
+During its golden time, the NES pumped out great titles that pushed what the 8-bit system could do to its very limits.
 Games like Kirby's Adventure, Super Mario Bros.
-3, and many others reside within this era.
+3, and many others reside within this age when it felt like the NES was the true "king of video gaming".
 Castlevania III: Dracula's Curse joins these great games, showing just how far the system could go.

 The third of the NES-based Castlevania games is also the last one to come out for that system.
 Konami packed a very large game into the "tiny" cartridge, including programing with a couple of custom mappers to give the game enhanced graphic effects, such as rotation and parallax faking.
 It gives the game a lush, artistic feel even though it's on the NES.

 In this jewel of a game, you play as Trevor C. Belmont, the third recorded Belmont in the Castlevania Timeline to take on Count Dracula.
-Trevor is the forefather of Simon Belmont and Christopher Belmont -- and, for a while, was considered to be the "first" Belmont in the vampire huting family.
+Trevor was the forefather of Simon Belmont and Christopher Belmont -- and, for a while, was considered to be the "first" Belmont in the vampire huting family.
 Once again (or, rather, for once, depending on how you look at it), Dracula has arisen and must be defeated.
 The story, as described in the nice movie-style intro, describes the Belmonts as a clan of people with super-human powers who were banished from the countryside of Transylvania by the townspeople.
-However, when Dracula's Evil returns, they find Trevor, a "mighty Belmont" and ask him to return and stop the evil.
+However, when Dracula's evil returns, they find Trevor, a "mighty Belmont", and ask him to return and stop the evil from spreading.

 System-wise, the game plays very much like the original Castlevania (and very much unlike Castlevania II: Simon's Quest).
 You do not level up in this game, nor do you get experience points or purchase items.
 This is a pure action-platform game in which you go through a linear stage and fight an "Ultimate Evil" at the end.
 But just because Castlevania III features the classic formula, that doesn't make the game a step back for the series.